five0ffour/liri-node-app/README.md

 __Note:__  the .gitignore file is coded to preven your keys from being shared in your own git repository if  you so choose

-1. Test the build using the supplied scripts.
+5. Test the build using the supplied scripts.
 Liri will run through through a sample call to each of the three backend APIS and display them on the console
    `npm test`
+6. Run a command manuallly from the command line
+   `npm liri spotify-this-song "your favorite song here"

 ### Technology Used